About the Resource

 About the Editor

+I have recently retired from Nuclear Medicine Technology.
 I am a Class of 1980 graduate of Yale-New Haven Hospital’s School of Diagnostic Radiology with an Associates Degree in Nuclear Medicine Technology.
-I am the Saturday lead Nuclear Cardiovascular Technologist at Rhode Island Hospital.
+For 20 years I was the Saturday lead Nuclear Cardiovascular Technologist at Rhode Island Hospital.
 I worked part-time for Yale New Haven Health at Cardiology Associates in Norwich CT, a position held from June 2008 to May 2017.
 I was the cardiac nuclear medicine didactic instructor for 7 consecutive classes of Nuclear Medicine Technology students at RIH (2000 – 2006).
 I am sole proprietor of Nott Marketing Services, a website design and maintenance company out of Northeastern Connecticut.